ZachBeta/slopcore_yaj_rpg/rules.md

 ## Development
-* CLI terminal game implementation should mirror the Godot terminal game interface
 * Keep core game logic separate from rendering concerns in both implementations
-* Maintain feature parity between CLI and Godot implementations when adding new gameplay features

 ## OO Design
 * Try to keep the classes as SOLID as possible so that they're easy to reason about, have a reasonable abstraction, and are easy to test